NayeemH/Altersence-DevOps-Test/DevOpsTest1/README.md

 ## Solution:

 ### Step 1:
 There was a logical error on Main.java that is, the numebrs in input.txt file are not similiar.
 There were both integer and double values.
-So to remove the error, firstly I parse all the data to Double and then cast the vaule to int.
+So to remove the error, firstly need to parse all the data to Double and then cast the vaules to int.

 ```
 String data = myReader.nextLine();